University of Turku: Campus area

 The University of Turku shares a campus with Åbo Akademi University and elements of Turku Science Park.
 The area also encompasses Turku University Hospital (TYKS) and the Student Village.
 The Main Building and the surrounding complex was built in the fifties on what became known as the University Hill.
 The campus is constantly expanding, the latest example is the Medisiina D building which houses the facilities of the Faculty of Medicine.
 The university also owns the Botanic Garden at Ruissalo as well as the research station at the Island of Seili.
 In addition to the campus area in Turku, the university also has campus areas in the nearby cities of Pori and Rauma.

 Research

 As defined in its strategy 2030, the university's multidisciplinary research is profiled through six thematic areas which are biodiversity and sustainability; future technologies and digital society; cultural memory and social change; children, young people and learning; health, diagnostics and drug development; and sea and maritime studies.

 The University of Turku has been involved in many research projects in the Peruvian Amazon.
 With the Peruvian Amazon Research Institute (Instituto de Investigaciones de la Amazonía Peruana – IIAP), based in Iquitos, has been studying the Amazon in the BIODAMAZ Project.

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.